Drunk Dynasty

 Drunk Dynasty is the tenth studio album by the American rock band Bowling for Soup, released on October 14, 2016.
 It was initially intended to be a 6-8 song EP but over the time spent in the studio recording there were still songs leftover, so the band decided to release a full-length album instead.
 The album was entirely fan funded through PledgeMusic, and the band provided regular updates to pledgers throughout the making of the album.
+This was the first Bowling for Soup studio album to miss the US Billboard 200 since Let's Do It for Johnny!, however the album did chart at no. 43 and no. 33 respectively on the Top Rock Albums and Top Independent Albums charts.

 It is the final studio album to feature bass guitarist Erik Chandler before his official departure on January 12, 2019.